dsc-iiest/todo-cli/README.md

 - [ ] Todo Data Encryption

 ## To Run Script
-Running this script is simple does not require any pip install packages.Simply write python3 main.py.
+Running this script is simple does not require any pip install packages.
+Simply write `python3 main.py`.

 ## Maintainers
 - [Abhrioop Mukherjee](https://github.com/Abhiroop25902)